Insights from Franklin Templeton’s RISE Study

-Franklin Templeton’s annual Retirement Income Strategies and Expectations Survey (RISE Survey) was recently released for 2020.
-This is the ninth year that the RISE Survey has been published.
+Franklin Templeton’s annual Retirement Income Strategies and Expectations Survey (RISE Survey) for 2020 has been released.
+This is the ninth year the RISE Survey has been published, offering valuable insights from Franklin Templeton’s RISE Study.

-As usual, this year’s RISE Survey wasn’t any different in the insights it drove home.
+As usual, this year’s RISE Survey offers valuable insights from Franklin Templeton’s RISE Study.
 Here’s a roundup of some findings that might be helpful for your own retirement planning efforts.

 Top Financial Stressors Across Generations